This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Colours and Sizes: MEC Fulcrum Guide PFD

-Overview for MEC Fulcrum Guide PFD
+Overview of MEC Fulcrum Guide PFD

-Pros: It features many pockets; very comfortable to wear while paddling.
-It has a pocket for radio and clips to attach carabiners.
-It has a thick zipper to the side (providing comfort) and allows for easy wear and removal.
+- It has a thick zipper to the side (providing comfort) and allows for easy wear and removal.

-Cons: It’s bulky to carry if you want to travel with it abroad.
-It only comes in a few select colours and yellow is no longer available.
-It can be a pricey PFD for some people.
+- It only comes in a few select colours, and yellow is no longer available.

 Great review!
 I love all the pockets that this has, because I also like to have my camera and a few other items handy.
 I have been looking at this at MEC and waiting for a sale, since it is $199 now.
 In your opinion, would you think this is suitable for canoeing as well?